-Intuit helps consumers and small businesses prosper by delivering financial management, compliance, and marketing products and services.
-We also provide specialized tax products to accounting professionals, who are key partners that help us serve small business customers.
-We organize our businesses into four reportable segments - Small Business & Self-Employed, Consumer, Credit Karma, and ProTax.
+Intuit helps consumers and small and mid-market businesses prosper by delivering financial management, compliance, and marketing products and services.
+We also provide specialized tax products to accounting professionals.
+We organize our businesses into four reportable segments - Global Business Solutions, Consumer, Credit Karma, and ProTax.

-Small Business & Self-Employed: This segment serves small busin the self-employed around the world, and the accounting professionals why advise them.
-Our QuickBooks offerings include financial and business ma online services and desktop software, payroll solutions, time tracking, mer payment processing and bill pay solutions, checking accounts through an member bank partner, and financing for small businesses.
-Our Mailchimp include marketing automation and customer relationship management.
+Global Business Solutions: This segment serves small and mid-market businesses around the world, and the accounting professionals who assist and advise them.
+Our QuickBooks offerings include financial and business management online services and desktop software, payroll solutions, time tracking, merchant payment processing and bill pay solutions, checking accounts through an FDIC member bank partner, and financing for small and mid-market businesses.
+Our Mailchimp offerings include marketing automation and customer relationship management.

-Consumer: This segment serves consumers and includes do-it-yourself assisted TurboTax income tax preparation products and services sold in th Canada.
+Consumer: This segment serves consumers and includes do-it-yourself and assisted TurboTax income tax preparation products and services sold in the U.S. and Canada.

-Credit Karma: This segment serves consumers with a personal finance that provides personalized recommendations of credit card, home, auto, a loan, and insurance products; online savings and checking accounts throu, member bank partner; and access to their credit scores and reports, credi monitoring, credit report dispute, credit building tools, and tools to help un worth and make financial progress.
-Our Mint offering is a personal finance which helps customers track their finances and daily financial behavior.
+Credit Karma: This segment serves consumers with a personal finance platform that provides personalized recommendations of credit card, home, auto, and personal loan, and insurance products; online savings and checking accounts through an FDIC member bank partner; and access to their credit scores and reports, credit and identity monitoring, credit report dispute, credit building tools, and tools to help understand net worth and make financial progress.

-ProTax: This segment serves professional accountants in the U.S. and C are essential to both small business success and tax preparation and filing professional tax offerings include Lacerte, ProSeries, and ProConnect Tax the U.S., and ProFile and ProTax Online in Canada.
+ProTax: This segment serves professional accountants in the U.S. and Canada, who are essential to both small business success and tax preparation and filing.
+Our professional tax offerings include Lacerte, ProSeries, and ProConnect Tax Online in the U.S., and ProFile and ProTax Online in Canada.